Alvsch/PLua/README.md

 ### Plugin Structure

-Create a `.lua` file in the `plugins` folder in the PLua data directory.
+Create a `.lua` file in the `plugins/plua/plugins` folder.
 Each plugin must have:

 1. A `PLUGIN_INFO` table with metadata
 2. `on_enable` and `on_disable` functions (optional but recommended)